Guinness Brand Homes in Dublin and London

 Open Gate Brewery, Dublin

-Our enduring design partnership with Diageo has been a journey through the very DNA of the world’s most iconic spirits, spanning the urban industrialism of Roe & Co Irish Whiskey to the sophisticated global prestige of Johnnie Walker Scotch.
-However, as an Irish-founded design studio, being entrusted with part of the visual and experiential legacy of Guinness carries a unique weight - the ultimate “home turf” collaboration.
+As an Irish-founded design studio, being entrusted with part of the visual and experiential legacy of Guinness carries a unique weight - the ultimate “home turf” collaboration.
 The spectrum of our work for Guinness has been very broad, reflecting the brand’s multifaceted identity.
-Here we look at the redesign and repositioning of the Open Gate Brewery bar and courtyard set within the industrial confines of a gravity-fed brwery with structural origins in the 1960’s.
-First opened to the public in 2015 we completed the redesign of the new experience in 2024.
+First let’s look at the redesign and repositioning of the Open Gate Brewery bar and courtyard set within the industrial confines of a gravity-fed brewery with structural origins in the 1960’s.
+First opened to the public in 2015 we redesign of the new experience in 2024.

 Guinness Storehouse, Dublin

-Our work with the Guinness Storehouse in Dublin included the ambitious “Food on Five” project, a complete re-imagining of the fifth-floor culinary experience.
-We designed three distinct restaurants, each featuring its own bespoke bar and unique atmosphere.
-Recognising the site’s global appeal, we tailored each environment to a specific demographic - ranging from casual, fast-paced dining to refined, sit-down experiences.
+Our work with the Guinness Storehouse in Dublin included the ambitious “Food on Five” project, a complete re-imagining of the fifth-floor culinary experiences.
+We designed three distinct restaurants, each featuring a unique bar and atmosphere.
+Recognising the site’s global appeal, we tailored each space to a specific demographic - ranging from casual, fast-paced dining to refined, sit-down experiences.

 Guinness at Old Brewers Yard, London